 C. Transitions between Concepts

 A good writer will make smooth transitions from one conceptual issue to another.
 After each paragraph mentally note its relation to the preceding paragraph.
 To find a paragraph’s purpose, ask yourself:

 - Why did the author include this paragraph?

 - What shift did the author have in mind when transitioning to this paragraph?

 Tone can shift suddenly within paragraphs.
-Watching for tone changes and transition changes allow you to more closely follow the author’s line of reasoning.
+Watching for tone changes and transition changes allows you to more closely follow the author’s line of reasoning.